 Finding your Domain Name

 When I started blogging I just set myself up a little wordpress.com blog account and started writing and sharing my posts.
-I didn’t really know anything about blogging but I knew that I wanted to try and stick with it and hopefully find myself a new hobby (which I did!).
-Since I was interested in having a good go at blogging when I first started it, I decided to buy myself a domain name right when I started.
+I didn’t really know anything about blogging.
+But I did know that I wanted to try and stick with it and hopefully find myself a new hobby (which I did!).
+Since I was interested in having a good go at blogging when I first started it, I decided to buy myself a domain name right at the beginning.
 I did this through GoDaddy and it only cost about £8 for each domain name I wanted.
-I then applied the domain names from GoDaddy to my free wordpress.com blog which meant that whenever anyone would search for femaleoriginal.com it would automatically direct them to femaleoriginal.wordpress.com (which was my old blog before self-hosting).
+I then applied the domain names from GoDaddy to my free wordpress.com blog.
+This meant that whenever anyone would search for femaleoriginal.com it would automatically direct them to femaleoriginal.wordpress.com. (which was my old blog before self-hosting).

 Anyway, flash-forward to six months later when I decided that I wanted to go self-hosted with my blog.
 Since I had already bought my domain name with GoDaddy I didn’t need to worry about this step however, if you haven’t bought your domain name then this is something that you MUST do before taking the step of going self-hosted.
 Having bought my domain name with GoDaddy I would definitely recommend using them as, not only do they offer incredibly reasonably priced domain names compared to a lot of other sites out there but, they are also a highly reputable site with an easy-to-navigate display making the domain name buying process super simple to do.